thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 ---
 title: [How to change a schema]

-last_updated: tbd
+last_updated: 11/04/2021
 summary: "After you've created a schema and loaded data, you may find yourself wishing you'd set things up a little differently.
 You can make changes to the schema, such as changing the primary key, relationships to other tables, and sharding."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Making changes to a schema after data has been loaded and users have created worksheets or pinboards on the tables requires care, so that you don't lose the relationship between the objects created in ThoughtSpot and the underlying tables.
+Making changes to a schema after data has been loaded and users have created worksheets or Liveboards on the tables requires care, so that you don't lose the relationship between the objects created in ThoughtSpot and the underlying tables.
 If you follow the procedures here, your tables will retain their relationships to the objects created on top of them.

 {% include tip.html content="Always take a snapshot of your database before making any schema changes.
 This snapshot allows you to revert back to the prior state if you make an error, or something doesn't work as you expected after the schema change." %}